-My research and writing have been supported by multiple sources, including the National Science Foundation and the Wenner Gren Foundation.
-Before coming to Fordham, I was previously a race and ethnicity studies graduate fellow at Stanford University, a visiting PhD student at the University of Lagos, and an African Studies postdoctoral associate at Yale University.
-I am currently involved in the Association for Feminist Anthropology and the Lagos Studies Association, and I am broadly interested in the politics of knowledge production in African Studies, Africa-China Studies, and cultural anthropology.
+My research has been supported by sources such as the National Science Foundation and the Wenner-Gren Foundation.
+Before coming to Fordham, I was an African Studies postdoctoral associate at Yale University, a race and ethnicity studies graduate fellow at Stanford University, and a visiting Ph.D. student at the University of Lagos (Nigeria).
+I am currently the “Mobility, Migration, and Borders” sub-theme co-chair for the African Studies Association (US), and I am also involved in the Association for Feminist Anthropology and the Lagos Studies Association.

 Beyond the first book project, I am currently building two projects on (1) Nigerian migration on the African continent in the context of contemporary pan-African and south-south economic formations, and (2) the nexus of race, local business, environmentalism, and parastatals in the Rocky Mountain Front Range urban corridor of the contemporary American West.